 One of the methods I use to calculate if you have enough life insurance is what is called the DIME method.

-D= Death Benefit ( or cost of funeral, cremation, etc).
+D= Death Benefit ( or cost of a funeral, cremation, etc).

 I= Income- what do you need to replace if your significant other is lost.

-M= Mortgage- how much to you owe on your home.
+M= Mortgage- how much do you owe on your home.